jensneuse/graphql-gateway/README.md

 # GraphQL Gateway

-GraphQL Gateway turns a annotated schema into an executable GraphQL Server.
+GraphQL Gateway turns an annotated schema into an executable GraphQL Server.
 Simply describe your schema and use directives to describe how the execution engine should resolve a field.
 No code needs to be written, no code generation, just configuration and the execution engine does its thing.